dchacke/hiccdown/Readme.md

 end
 ```

-Hiccdown then calls the `index` and `show` methods on the `ProductsHelper`, turns the return value into HTML, and renders it in the browser, inside the application layout, just as you would expect for an `erb` template:
+Hiccdown then calls the `index` and `show` methods on the `ProductsHelper`, turns the return value into HTML, and renders it in the browser, inside the application layout, just as you would expect for an `erb` template.
+Helper methods thus become Hiccdown components:

 ```ruby
 module ProductsHelper